-The City Ordinance limits noise generation in commercial/and multi-family zones to 65 dB Leq (one-hour average) between the hours of 7 am and 10 pm and 55 dB Leq between the hours of 10 pm and 7 am as measured at the project property line as shown above in Table 3-5.
+The City Ordinance limits noise generation in commercial/and multi-family zones to 65 dB Leq (one-hour average) between the hours of 7 am and 10 pm and 55 dB Leq between the hours of 10 pm and 7 am as measured at the project property line as shown below in Table 3-5.
 Per the City of San Marcos General Plan Noise Element (GPNE), noise standards for commercial, multi-family, and mixed-use land uses are the same, and are higher than single-family residential areas because they reflect a more urban environment (GPNE, pg.
 7-10).
 Higher thresholds are permitted due to the integrated mix of residential and commercial activity and their usual location near major arterials (GPNE, pg.
 7-9).

-Retail uses are located adjacent to the project to the west and are zoned Commercial.
-The existing AT&T lot located adjacent to the project to the west is zoned Public-Institutional (P-I).
-The nearest residential uses are the multi-family units located adjacent to the project to the east and to the south across Armorlite Drive and are zoned under the Palomar Station Specific Plan Area for Mixed-Use.
-Therefore, the City Ordinance limits of 65 dBA hourly noise standard during the daytime hours between 7 a.m. and 10 p.m., a 55 dBA standard during the nighttime hours between 10 p.m. and 7 a.m. would apply at all property lines.
+Properties directly surrounding the project site are all designated as either single or multi-family use under the City General Plan.
+The nearest single-family residential uses are located to the north and east.
+Therefore, the City Ordinance limits of 60 dBA hourly noise standard during the daytime hours between 7 a.m. and 10 p.m., a 50 dBA standard during the nighttime hours between 10 p.m. and 7 a.m. would apply at the property lines to the north and east.